(2026) Kids' Health in China: Vaccinations & Medical Care for Expat Families

 Moving to China with children requires careful planning, especially regarding pediatric healthcare.
 How does the medical system work?
 Which vaccines are mandatory and recommended?
 What are the costs of consultations and medical care?
 Most importantly, how can you ensure high-quality healthcare for your child without excessive costs?

-As trusted experts in expat health insurance in Asia and official CFE representative in China and Hong Kong, Alea provides all the essential information you need.
+As trusted experts in expat health insurance in Asia, Alea provides all the essential information you need.

 1. How Does the Healthcare System for Children Work in China?